The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Consistency Tests on Simulations

 In this section, we present tests of our estimator on realistic \Lya forest simulations (for a more complete discussion of the \Lyacolore mocks, see \citet{Farr20} and \citetalias{dMdB:2020}).
 In the following we will briefly summarize the key steps to generate these simulations: Each realization is based on a GRF of length $10\hinvGpc$ and $4096^3$ particles yielding a resolution of $\sim 2.4\hinvMpc$ generated using \texttt{CoLoRe}'s log-normal density model \citep{2022JCAP...05..002R}.\footnote{Publicly available at \url{https://github.com/damonge/CoLoRe}.} The input cosmology is based on the best fit $\Lambda$CDM-parameters obtained by the \Planck satellite \citep[see column 1 of table 3 in ][]{2016A&A...594A..13P}.
 The Gaussian field is subsequently transformed to a log-normal density field which is Poisson sampled assuming a quasar density of 59 quasars per $\deg^2$ and a functional form for the quasar bias redshift evolution (see, e.g.,~\citetalias{dMdB:2020}).
 The line-of-sight skewers are computed by interpolating from the GRF onto the `observed' pixel positions and the radial velocity field to the center of the box.
 The obtained skewers are then post-processed using the \Lyacolore package \citep{Farr20, 2024arXiv240100303H}.\footnote{Publicly available at \url{https://github.com/igmhub/LyaCoLoRe}.} The sparse sampling of the \Lya forest transverse to the line-of-sight (also denoted by $\td$-sampling) results in power on small scales contributing to the error on large scales \citep[see, e.g.,~][]{McDonald:2007} which is quantified by the one-dimensional power spectrum (P1D).
 Thus, additional power is added to each skewer by sampling from a Gaussian with variance set by the P1D.
 From the log-normal transformation of the final skewer the optical depth field, $\tau$, is computed using the fluctuating Gunn-Peterson approximation \citep[FGPA;][]{1998ApJ...495...44C}.
 Redshift space distortions are obtained by convolving the $\tau$ field with the peculiar velocity field.
 The observed flux is then related to $\tau$ via $F=\exp{(-\tau)}$.

-The \Lyacolore mocks mimic noise and instrumental systematics present in the eBOSS data.\footnote{Note that while this set of synthetic spectra have been tuned to BAO-scale analyses and have also been tested in the context of full-shape analyses of the \Lya forest with the 2PCF \citep[see, e.g.,~][]{Cuceu:2023}, these have not been explicitly developed for the purpose of P3D analyses.} In particular, the effect of continuum fitting, instrumental noise, high column density (HCD) absorbers, \Lya absorption and metals.
+The \Lyacolore mocks mimic noise and instrumental systematics present in the eBOSS data.\footnote{Note that while this set of synthetic spectra have been tuned to BAO-scale analyses and have also been tested in the context of full-shape analyses of the \Lya forest with the 2PCF \citep[see, e.g.,~][]{Cuceu:2023}, these have not been explicitly developed for the purpose of P3D analyses.} In particular, the effect of continuum fitting, instrumental noise, high column density (HCD) absorbers\footnote{Following \citetalias{dMdB:2020}, we denote systems with neutral hydrogen exceeding $10^{17.2}\, \mathrm{atoms}\,\mathrm{cm}^{-2}$ as HCDs.}, \Lya absorption and metals.
 Additionally, random redshift errors for the spectra are included by drawing from a Gaussian with mean zero and $\sigma_z = 400\, \mathrm{km/s}$.
 The eBOSS analysis pipeline and spectral resolution are simulated using the \texttt{specsim} package \citep{david_kirkby_2021_4566008}.\footnote{Publicly available at \url{https://github.com/desihub/specsim}.} The co-addition of the resulting skewers with instrumental noise and a realistic quasar continuum is done using the \texttt{desisim} package.\footnote{Publicly available at \url{https://github.com/desihub/desisim}.}